QED-it/zkinterface-ir/README.md

 The command below reads the statement and prints a textual representation of it.
 It uses the YAML format, which is similar to JSON but easier to read and write.
 It is one-to-one equivalent to the information formatted with FlatBuffers.

-TODO: update.

     sieve_ir to-yaml

     …
+    Loading file ./statement.sieve
     Loading file ./witness.sieve
-    Loading file ./statement.sieve

     ---
-    circuit_headers:
+    relations:
+      - header:
+          version: 0.0.0
+          profile: circ_arithmetic_simple
+          field_characteristic:
+            - 101
+            - 0
+            - 0
-      - instance_variables:
+            - 0
-          variable_ids: [4]
-          values: [25, 0, 0, 0]
-        free_variable_id: 10
-        field_maximum: [100, 0, 0, 0, 0, 0, 0, 0]
-        configuration:
-          - { key: Gate, text: Constant }
-          - { key: Gate, text: InstanceVar }
-          - { key: Gate, text: Witness }
-          - { key: Gate, text: AssertZero }
-          - { key: Gate, text: Add }
-          - { key: Gate, text: Mul }
-        profile_name: arithmetic_circuit

-    gate_systems:
+          field_degree: 1
-      - gates:
+        gates:
           - Constant:
+              - 3
+              - - 100
+                - 0
+                - 0
+                - 0
+          - Mul:
+              - 4
               - 1
-              - [100, 0, 0, 0, 0, 0, 0, 0]
-          - Witness: 2
-          - Witness: 3
-          - InstanceVar: 4
+              - 1
-          - Mul: [5, 2, 2]
-          - Mul: [6, 3, 3]
+          - Mul:
+              - 5
+              - 2
+              - 2
-          - Add: [7, 5, 6]
+          - Add:
+              - 6
+              - 4
+              - 5
-          - Mul: [8, 1, 4]
+          - Mul:
+              - 7
+              - 0
+              - 3
-          - Add: [9, 7, 8]
+          - Add:
+              - 8
+              - 6
+              - 7
-          - AssertZero: 9
+          - AssertZero: 8
+    instances:
+      - header:
+          version: 0.0.0
+          profile: circ_arithmetic_simple
+          field_characteristic:
+            - 101
+            - 0
+            - 0
+            - 0
+          field_degree: 1
+        common_inputs:
+          - id: 0
+            value:
+              - 25
+              - 0
+              - 0
+              - 0
     witnesses:
+      - header:
+          version: 0.0.0
+          profile: circ_arithmetic_simple
+          field_characteristic:
+            - 101
+            - 0
+            - 0
+            - 0
+          field_degree: 1
+        short_witness:
+          - id: 1
+            value:
+              - 3
+              - 0
+              - 0
+              - 0
+          - id: 2
+            value:
+              - 4
+              - 0
+              - 0
-      - assigned_variables:
+              - 0
-          variable_ids: [2, 3]
-          values: [3, 0, 0, 0, 0, 0, 0, 0, 4, 0, 0, 0, 0, 0, 0, 0]

 ### A producer: converter from R1CS

+**WIP**

-This repository includes a converter that reads a statement encoded in the R1CS profile and produces an equivalent statement in the arithmetic circuit profile.
+*This repository includes a converter that reads a statement encoded in the R1CS profile and produces an equivalent statement in the arithmetic circuit profile.
 It is available as a Rust function called `r1cs_to_gates(…)`, with example usage in `test_r1cs_to_gates()`.
-It is not yet wrapped as a CLI command but can easily be made so.
+It is not yet wrapped as a CLI command but can easily be made so.*

 ## Second step: implementing a new integration